 Apartment-style on-campus student housing is in development with a planned opening for the fall 2015 semester.

 The University Center includes a two-story commons area that is the site of many campus and community activities.
 The University Center also encompasses a 40,000-volume library, a music suite, the 340-seat Prairie Theater, a gallery space, the campus bookstore and a cafeteria.

 UW-Fond du Lac has one of the highest computer-to-student ratios in the UW System.
 Every classroom is equipped with Wi-Fi and up-to-date technology for enhanced instruction.

 UW-Fond du Lac offers daytime and evening courses in face to face, online and accelerated/blended formats to fit any busy schedule.

 Our classes are small, averaging 26 students, and teaching is the top priority of our professors.

-To help students achieve their goals, UW-Fond du Lac has a Student Work Zone which provides free tutoring in math, English and many other subjects and a Counseling Center.
+To help students achieve their goals, UW-Fond du Lac has a Work Zone which provides free tutoring in math, English and many other subjects and a Counseling Center.